HarisKordic/HarisKordic/README.md

 - 🌱 I’m currently learning C# and React.js.
 - 👯 I’m looking to collaborate on Open source projects and repositories.
 - 🤔 I’m looking for help with React and C#.
-- 💬 Ask me about Anything You Want 😄.
+- 💬 Ask me about anything you want 😄.
 - 📫 How to reach me: [Email me !](mailto:kordicharis18@gmail.com)
 - ⚡ Fun fact: I played tennis for over 10 years, I love skiing and  I enjoy meeting new like-minded people.